Kaleidosport/BeCode-Bootcamp/README.md

 # BeCode-Bootcamp

 Added the field, will have to adjust with challenges.
+Also added the hill, to be straightened as well.